 Within Datadog Agent logs, if you see error messages about rate limits or max events per second, you can change these limits by following these instructions.
 If you have questions, before you change the limits, consult with the Datadog support team.

 There are a number of configuration options available to scrub sensitive data or discard traces corresponding to health checks or other unwanted traffic that can be configured within the Datadog Agent, or in some languages the Tracing Client.
 For details on the options available, see Security and Agent Customization.
 While this offers representative examples, if you require assistance applying these options to your environment, reach out to Datadog Support.

 When you open a support ticket, our support team may ask for some combination of the following types of information:

 How are you confirming the issue?
 Provide links to a trace (preferably) or screenshots, for example, and tell support what you expect to see.

-This allows us to confirm errors and attempt to reproduce your issues within our testing environments.
+This allows Support to confirm errors and attempt to reproduce your issues within Datadog’s testing environments.

 Startup logs are a great way to spot misconfiguration of the tracer, or the inability for the tracer to communicate with the Datadog Agent.
-By comparing the configuration that the tracer sees to the one set within the application or container, we can identify areas where a setting is not being properly applied.
+By comparing the configuration that the tracer sees to the one set within the application or container, Support can identify areas where a setting is not being properly applied.

-Tracer Debug logs go one step deeper than startup logs, and will help us to identify if integrations are instrumenting properly in a manner that we aren’t able to necessarily check until traffic flows through the application.
+Tracer debug logs go one step deeper than startup logs, and help to identify if integrations are instrumenting properly in a manner that can’t necessarily be checked until traffic flows through the application.
 Debug logs can be extremely useful for viewing the contents of spans created by the tracer and can surface an error if there is a connection issue when attempting to send spans to the agent.
 Tracer debug logs are typically the most informative and reliable tool for confirming nuanced behavior of the tracer.